Robot Vacuums vs Regular Vacuums: Which Is Better?

 • Durable and long-lasting

-Traditional Vacuum Cons
+Traditional Vacuum Cons:

 • Needs manual pushing and lifting